IlijaMihajlovic/Core-ML-And-Vision-Object-Classifier-Lightweight-Version/README.md

 ![swift-version](https://img.shields.io/badge/swift-4.2-Orange.svg)
 ![lisence](https://img.shields.io/badge/license-MIT-Lightgrey.svg)

-Core ML and Vison object Classifier With An Lightweight Trained Model.
+Core ML and Vision object Classifier With An Lightweight Trained Model.
 The model is trained and tested with Create ML straight from Xcode Playgrounds with the dataset I provided.
 Core ML and Vision object Classifier With An Lightweight Trained Model.
 The model is trained and tested with Create ML straight from Xcode Playgrounds with the dataset I provided.